SAP/sap-btp-service-operator/README.md

 Once the ServiceBinding is rotated:

 The original  `ServiceBinding ` created by the user receives an update with the new credentials.
-The old credentials are saved in a newly-created  `ServiceBinding ` named original-binding-name(variable)-guid(variable).
+The old credentials are saved in a newly-created  `ServiceBinding ` named 'original-binding-name(variable)-guid(variable)'.
 This temporary binding is kept until its set deletion time (TTL) expires.
 This setup ensures users always work with the  `ServiceBinding ` they created.
 The system automatically updates it with the latest credentials, handling the complexity of credential rotation in the background.

 ### Checking Last Rotation